what-is-a-police-caution

 Will it affect your application for a visa?

-Police cautions can affect your ability to get a visa depending on the type of visa you apply for and the offence the caution was issued for.
+Police cautions can affect your ability to get a visa, depending on the type of visa you apply for and the offence for which the caution was issued.
+It can also affect visa-waiver eligibility.

 How long does a police caution last?